Walking The Blue Loop: An Introduction To Five Weirs Walk

 The Sheffield Energy from Waste Plant. |

 The weather was very warm but continued to be overcast, occasionally interrupted by bright, glorious sunshine through the thick cloud.
 The river is crossed by an unusual footbridge, made up of what looks like an oversized Meccano set.
-A thoughtfully placed information board provided the surprising history of the unassuming bridge: a Rotherham man who studied at the University of Sheffield, Sir Donald Coleman Bailey, OBE (1901 - 1985) devised the Bailey Bridging system in 1939, featuring standardised and interchangeable parts that allowed the crossing of rivers by erecting bridges which could be built quickly and without heavy lifting machinery; each section could be transported by a 6-man team.
+A thoughtfully placed information board provided the surprising history of the unassuming bridge: a Rotherham man who studied at the University of Sheffield, Sir Donald Coleman Bailey, OBE (1901 - 1985), devised the Bailey Bridging system in 1939, featuring standardised and interchangeable parts that allowed the crossing of rivers by erecting bridges which could be built quickly and without heavy lifting machinery; each section could be transported by a six-man team.
 For the purposes of an assault, a Bailey Bridge could be launched from just one riverbank.

 The Sheffield Bailey Bridge. |

-I crossed over the river and the footpath became enveloped in a green tunnel, formed from climbing plants that had grown over metal arches, that echoed the lighting supports on the bridge.
-This has always been one of the most memorable sections, especially when the plants are in flower, which contrasts against the jumble of car parts and tires belonging to the back-street garages and repair shops that can be glimpsed on the other side of the fence, behind the dense leaves and intertwined vegetation.
+I crossed over the river and the footpath became enveloped in a green tunnel, formed from climbing plants that had grown over metal arches, which echoed the lighting supports on the bridge.
+This has always been one of the most memorable sections, especially when the plants are in flower, which contrasts against the jumble of car parts and tyres belonging to the back-street garages and repair shops that can be glimpsed on the other side of the fence, behind the dense leaves and intertwined vegetation.

 The footpath passes through Sheffield's industrial heartlands. |